giantswarm/docs/src/content/general/architecture/capi/index.md

 *App operator*

 The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we built to deliver Cloud Native Apps in a multi cluster fashion.
-App operator is the main code running in management clusters to manage App custom resources and make sure the applications and configuration are delivered correctly across the different workload clusters.
+App operator is the main code running in Management Clusters to manage App custom resources and make sure the applications and configuration are delivered correctly across the different Workload Clusters.

 *Cluster API operators*